Tax efficient financial planning for higher earners – a short guide

 - Insight into the risks and rewards of Venture Capital Trusts (VCTs)

 If you’re a high earner, keen to invest wisely, protect your money and minimise taxes, here are a handful of options, ideally suited to these requirements.
-In addition to covering some of the best tax efficient investments for higher earners
+In addition to covering some of the best tax-efficient investments for higher earners, we cover how setting up and paying yourself via a limited company is the best foot forward for business owners.

 ISAs